pouyaSamie/SpotLightGrabber/README.md

 2- copy the exe and the config file to desire path

-3- open cmd and go to the folder that you have the exe and config
+3- open cmd as Admin and run this command : sc.exe create SpotlightGrabber binPath= "path that you have copied the file\SpotlightImages.exe"

 4- run this command sc install SpotlightImages.exe